 Fiduciary Duty vs. Suitability Standard: What’s the Difference?

-Advisors who work under the “suitability rule” are merely required to recommend investment products or products that match your objectives, while financial advisors with a fiduciary duty must operate in your best interest.
+Advisors who operate under the “suitability standard” are merely required to suggest investments or financial products that align with your objectives, while financial advisors with a fiduciary duty must act in your best interest.
 Here are some key differences:

 Fiduciary Duty

-- Legal Obligation: Fiduciary financial advisors are lawfully and ethically bound to operate in their clients' best interests at all times.
+- Legal and Ethical Obligation: Fiduciary financial advisors are legally and ethically obligated to operate in their clients' best interests at all times.

-- Client's Best Interest: Financial advisors must focus on the client's financial well-being over their own profit.
+- Client's Best Interest: Financial advisors must focus on the client's financial health over their own profit.

-- Comprehensive Care: They must disclose all conflicts of interest, ensure transparency, and deliver the highest level of care in their recommendations and actions.
+- Comprehensive Care: They must disclose all conflicts of interest, guarantee transparency, and deliver the highest standard of care in their recommendations and actions.

-- Governance: Governed by the Investment Advisers Act of 1940, which requires that investment advisors have a fiduciary duty to their clients.
+- Regulation: Regulated by the Investment Advisers Act of 1940, which mandates that investment advisors have a fiduciary duty to their clients.

 - ExamplesInstances: Registered Investment Advisors (RIAs) and CERTIFIED FINANCIAL PLANNER™ professionals.